kumaramit117/CheapShop/README.md

 You can also install and setup Babel if you would like

 ## ENV variables
-> Create a .env file in the root and add the following into this
+> Create a .env file in the root and add the following into this <br>

 NODE_ENV=development<br>
 PORT=5000<br>